-Before we jump into how to build a digital marketing plan for ecommerce brands that are looking to scale, I’d encourage you to read two previous articles: digital marketing strategy and basic digital marketing plan.
+Before we jump into how to build a digital marketing plan for ecommerce brands that are looking to scale, I’d encourage you to read two previous articles on building a marketing strategy and creating a basic ecommerce marketing plan.

 These two articles will help you build the foundation that will allow you to scale.
 You’ll learn what a marketing strategy is and how to create one for your ecommerce business.
 Next, you’ll learn how to build a market plan, set goals (and KPIs), and use the data you collect to grow.

 After reading and applying the ideas covered in these pieces, you’ll see that you market your ecommerce brand more effectively and have a strong foundation for growth, a topic we’ll cover in this article.

 Scaling your ecommerce brand involves understanding how to market more effectively.
 Let’s look at how to create a digital marketing plan for ecommerce brands that will allow you to scale, quickly.